-- Public Road Intersections - Auxiliary lanes (for right and left turns) will be upgraded to Code standards at all public road intersections. - Traffic signals may be installed when appropriate traffic signal warrants (as defined in the latest edition of the Manual On Uniform Traffic Control Devices (MUTCD), U.S. Department of Transportation, Federal Highway Administration) are met and an approved engineering study indicates that a signal will improve the overall safety and/or operation of the intersection and corridor or when appropriate MUTCD signalization warrants are met. - All other intersections which have not been identified for signalization will be converted to a right-in/right-out only (RIRO) or 3/4 movement (no outbound left turns or through traffic from the side street) access point, or will be closed when a safety problem is identified by the agencies. - Residential and Business Accesses - Every attempt will be made to eliminate the need for direct individual residential or business access along the highway system unless otherwise noted in the Access Control Plan.
-Only one direct access shall be allowed for each individual parcel/property that has no other access available except as agreed by all agencies.
+Public Road Intersections

+- Auxiliary lanes (for right and left turns) will be upgraded to State Highway Access Code (the Access Code) standards at all public road intersections. - Traffic signals may be installed when appropriate traffic signal warrants (as defined in the latest edition of the Manual On Uniform Traffic Control Devices (MUTCD), U.S. Department of Transportation, Federal Highway Administration are met and an approved engineering study indicates that a signal will improve the overall safety and/or operation of the intersection and corridor. - All other intersections which have not been identified for signalization will be converted to a right-in/right-out only (RIRO) or 3/4 movement (no outbound left turns or through traffic from the side street) access point, or will be closed when there is an identified safety problem or when MUTCD signalization warrants are met.

+Residential and Business Accesses

+- Every attempt will be made to eliminate the need for individual residential or business access along the highway system unless otherwise noted in the SH68 Access Control Plan.
+Only one access shall be allowed for each individual parcel/property that has no other access available except as agreed by all agencies.
 Consolidation of residential and business accesses will be encouraged among adjoining property owners.
-Adjacent parcels under a common ownership or control shall be viewed as one property for access purposes. - It is generally believed that all residential and business access should be restricted to RIRO movements.
-A 3/4 movement access will be considered if access will serve three or more properties and will meet Code access spacing requirements.
-Private access with the frontage roads will generally remain with full turning movements. - Change of Land Use - Development or re-development of existing properties will not change these principles.
-If access to the local road system is available, existing direct private property access(es) to US 287 will be closed.
-If access to the local road system is not possible, a RIRO will be allowed with deceleration and acceleration lanes as required according to the guidelines in the Code.
-If alternative access becomes available in the future, the direct access will be removed.
+Adjacent parcels under a common ownership or control shall be viewed as one property for access purposes. - It is generally believed that all residential and business access should, as a minimum, be restricted to RIRO movements.
+A 3/4 movement access will be considered if access would serve three or more properties and would meet Access Code access spacing requirements.
+Frontage road access will generally remain with full turning movements.

+Change of Land Use

+- Development or re-development of existing properties will not change these principles.
+If access to the local road system is available, existing direct private property access(es) to SH 68 will be closed.
+If access to the local road system is not possible, a RIRO will be allowed with deceleration and acceleration lanes as required according to guidelines in the Access Code. - A formal Access Control Plan amendment will not be required, however, for interim changes to a property frontage such as defining an access or upgrading the frontage for sidewalk or landscaping improvements.
+These interim improvements shall be designed to build toward the ultimate plan or, at a minimum, not preclude development of the plan in the future.